pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

     DHE (or EDH), the ephemeral form of this exchange, is **strongly preferred** over simple DH and provides `forward secrecy`_ when used.
-    You must generate a new private key using :func:`generate_private_key` for each :meth:`~DHPrivateKeyWithSerialization.exchange` when performing an DHE key exchange.
+    You must generate a new private key using :func:`~DHParameters.generate_private_key` for each :meth:`~DHPrivateKeyWithSerialization.exchange` when performing an DHE key exchange.